mysteryx93/AviSynthShader/README.md

 FormatOut: The output format.
 Default = same as input.
 Convert: Whether to call ConvertToShader and ConvertFromShader within the shader.
 Default=true
 lsb_in, lsb_out: Whether the input and output are to be converted to/from DitherTools' Stack16 format.
 Default=false
-fDownscaler, fWidth, fHeight, fStr, fSoft, fB, fC: Allows downscaling the output before reading back from GPU.
-See SSimDownscaler.
+fKernel, fWidth, fHeight, fB, fC: Allows downscaling the output before reading back from GPU.
+See ResizeShader.

-#### SSimDownscaler(Input, Width, Height, Str, Soft, Downscaler, B, C, MatrixIn, MatrixOut, FormatOut, Convert, lsb_in, lsb_out)
+#### ResizeShader(Input, Width, Height, Str, Soft, Kernel, B, C, MatrixIn, MatrixOut, FormatOut, Convert, lsb_in, lsb_out)
 Downscales the image in high quality.

 Arguments:
 Width: The width to resize to.
 Height: The height to resize to.
 Str: The algorithm strength to apply between 0 and 1.
 Default=.5
 Soft: If true, the result will be softer.
 Default=false
-Downscaler: The downscaling algorithm to use: SSim (default) or Bicubic
+Kernel: The resize algorithm to use: SSim or Bicubic (default)
+B, C: When using SSim, B sets the Strength (0 to 1, default=.5) and C sets whether to use a soft algorithm (0 or 1, default=0)
 B, C: When using Bicubic, sets the B and C values.
-Default is B=0, C=.75
+Default is B=0, C=.75 (useful for downscaling)
 Other arguments are the same as SuperRes.

 #### ColorMatrixShader(input, MatrixIn, MatrixOut, FormatOut)